 A capture card is a device used to record a visual feed from a gaming pc or console.
 Whether you’re making hilarious YouTube montages or looking to become the next Tyler1, you’re going to want the best capture card you can afford.
-Today we’re taking a look at the best capture cards for streaming to help you buy the best product to suit your individual needs!
+Today we’re taking a look at the best capture cards for streaming in 2019 to help you buy the best product to suit your individual needs!

 Disclaimer: Most of our recommendations are from Elgato.
 We’re not biased towards them or sponsored by anyone other than Amazon.
 Elgato just seemed to have some of the best products!

 - 1 Best Capture Card For Streaming – Top 5